postcss/postcss/README.md

 ## Plugins

-* [Autoprefixer] adds vendor prefixes, using data from Can I Use.
+* [Autoprefixer] adds vendor prefixes for you, using data from Can I Use.
-* [cssgrace] provides helpers and CSS 3 polyfills for IE and other old browsers.
+* [cssgrace] provides various helpers and transpiles CSS3 for IE and other old browsers.
 * [csswring] is a CSS minifier.
 * [rtlcss] mirrors styles for right-to-left locales.
-* [pixrem] is a `rem` unit polyfill.
+* [pixrem] generates pixel fallbacks for `rem` units.
-* [css-mqpacker] joins matching CSS media queries into a single rule.
+* [css-mqpacker] joins matching CSS media queries into a single statement.
-* [postcss-assets] isolates stylesheets from environmental changes, gets image sizes and inlines files.
+* [postcss-assets] provides ways to simplify URLs, insert image dimensions, and inline files.
-* [css2modernizr] analyzes your CSS and output only used Modernizr’s settings.
+* [css2modernizr] analyzes your CSS and creates a Modernizr config file that requires only the tests your CSS uses.
 * [postcss-bem-linter] lints CSS for conformance to SUIT CSS methodology.
 * [pleeease-filters] converts WebKit filters to SVG filters, for cross-browser compatibility.
 * [postcss-custom-selectors] adds custom aliases for selectors using syntax from the